What Is a Criminal Appeal?

 If the appellate court grants the defendant an appeal, the lower court’s decision may be reversed wholly or in some parts.
 However, if the appellate court denies the appeal, the trial court’s ruling stands.

 The criminal appeals process is often more accessible and less complicated if you have the help of an appellate attorney.
-At Conklin Law, we specialize in criminal appeals and can help you navigate the process throughout Georgia.
+At Conklin Law, we practice criminal appeals and can help you navigate the process throughout Georgia.

 What Are the Most Common Grounds for Criminal Appeal?